Minong Exhibit to Open in August

 New marina building creates interpretive opportunity

-By the 2026 season there will be a series of interpretive panels with photographs, illustrations, maps, and explanatory text telling the story of this special place.
-With seed funding from the National Park Foundation Inclusive Storytelling Grant Program, a multistakeholder exhibit team has been formed with the 106 Group hired to develop the exhibit plan.
+Later this summer, a series of interpretive panels will be installed with photographs, illustrations, maps, and explanatory text telling the story of this special place.
+This exciting project is thanks to the work of a multistakeholder exhibit team and funding from the National Park Foundation Inclusive Storytelling Grant Program, Lloyd K. Johnson Foundation, and committed park, Tribal, and individual donors.

 Planners recognize that interpretation must serve dual purposes: operating as both a warm introduction to the stories for visitors in the summer months, as well as weaving in additional context and engaging content for Grand Portage Band members who will be utilizing the space throughout the rest of the year for family gatherings and community events.

-Based on planning to date, exhibits will include three major components: wall-mounted interpretive panels installed along the perimeter of the building’s waiting area; one moveable “centerpiece” element; and a small set of exterior signs that will likely focus on basic travel tips and stewardship information.
+The team hired the 106 Group to help with panel development and new signs have been created, including wall-mounted interpretive panels installed along the perimeter of the building’s waiting area; one moveable “centerpiece” element; and a small set of exterior signs focused on basic travel tips and stewardship information.

 Learn more about the origins of this project in our earlier story, "Interpretation Planned at the New Hat Point Marina".